 The truth is that the airfares have never been as cheap as they are these days, but they have also never been this expensive either.

-One of these factors is simply WHEN you book your flights.
+One of the biggest factors is simply WHEN you book your flights.

 To get those cheap deals on flights there is one main rule to follow: Flexibility.

 The truth is that airfares to the same destination can vary hundreds of dollars in price, all depending on when you travel.
 It’s simply cheaper to fly on some days than others.
 Unfortunately, the cheapest days to fly is when most people can’t do it.
 Lowering the prices is a way for the airlines to fill their seats on these days.

 Holidays are especially expensive times for you to travel, as that’s the time when everyone wants to travel.
 However, as soon as the holidays are over, the prices drop again.

 We all know that it’s far cheaper to travel on off seasons, but the prices also vary week by week and even day by day.

-The cheapest days to fly are weekdays, preferably on odd times.
+The cheapest days to fly are on weekdays, preferably at odd times.
 According to studies, Tuesdays, Wednesdays and Saturdays are the cheapest days of the week to travel.

 More people tend to fly on a Friday and Sunday (weekend trips) thinking these are the Cheapest Days To Fly, which therefore tend not to be the cheapest days to fly.

 Most everyone wants to come home on a Sunday — in this way they maximize their travel time and don’t have to miss additional time from work and school (kids).
 And in the same vein, travelers want to maximize their days off, so get anything out of their trip at all they fly on a Friday.